vodquang96/django-anymail/docs/installation.rst

 .. rubric:: WEBHOOK_SECRET

 A `'random:random'` shared secret string.
-Anymail will reject incoming webhook calls from your ESP that don't include this authorization.
+Anymail will reject incoming webhook calls from your ESP that don't include this authentication.
 You can also give a list of shared secret strings, and Anymail will allow ESP webhook calls that match any of them (to facilitate credential rotation).
 See :ref:`securing-webhooks`.

 Default is unset, which leaves your webhooks insecure.
 Anymail will warn if you try to use webhooks without a shared secret.

-This is actually implemented using HTTP basic authorization, and the string is technically a "username:password" format.
+This is actually implemented using HTTP basic authentication, and the string is technically a "username:password" format.
 But you should *not* use any real username or password for this shared secret.